songyiYu/flutter_keep_screen_on/README.md

 # flutter_screen_keep_on

-A Flutter plugin to keep screen on
+A Flutter plugin to keep screen on.
+AndroidX migrated.

 ## Usage
 To use this plugin, add `screen_keep_on` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).